Learn and Explore

 Please review the backcountry regulations before getting a permit.

-You can get a day-use permit online up to 24 hours before your trip.
+You can get a day-use permit online starting at 8 am mountain time the day before your trip.
+To obtain a day-use permit online, visit Recreation.gov.

-Once your request is received, your permit will be sent by email.
-Please print your permit and have it with you during your trip.
-If you are not able to print your permit, you must have either a digital copy or your permit number available.
+Please issue and print your permit through your Recreation.gov account and have it with you during your trip.
+If you are not able to print your permit, you must have a digital copy of your permit available.

-We also issue any remaining permits at visitor centers the day of the trip.
+Permits for 25 of the 50 permits allowed each day on the White Rim Road and any permits not reserved online for all roads will be available in person at visitor centers the day of the trip.
 We issue permits up to one hour before the close of business each day.

 What are group size limits?

 White Rim Road

-For the White Rim Road, we issue a total of 50 day-use vehicle permits (including motorcycles) and 50 day-use bicycle permits each day.
+For the White Rim Road, we issue day-use permits for a total of 50 vehicles (including motorcycles) per day and permits for a total of 50 mountain bikes each day.
 Group size is limited to three vehicles and 15 bicycles.
-Groups must be separated by 30 minutes of travel time.
+Larger groups must be separated by 30 minutes of travel time.
 You do not need a permit if you plan to drive only on the Shafer Trail and Potash Road.

 Elephant Hill Road

-We issue a total of 24 day-use vehicle permits (including motorcycles) and 12 day-use bicycle permits each day for Elephant Hill Road.
+We issue day-use permits for a total of 24 vehicles (including motorcycles) per day and day-use permits for a total of 12 mountain bikes each day for Elephant Hill Road.
 Group size is limited to three vehicles and 12 bicycles.
 Groups must be separated by 30 minutes of travel time.

 How much does a permit cost?

-There is no fee for day-use permits.
-You must pay a park entrance fee at a park entrance station, visitor center, or via pay.gov.
+For permits obtained online there is a $6 Recrecation.gov reservation fee.
+There is no fee for day-use permits obtained at the visitor centers the day of the trip.
+You must pay a park entrance fee at a park entrance station, visitor center, or via Recreation.gov.
 Each vehicle, motorcycle, and individual entering by foot or bicycle must pay an entrance fee.

 Can I cache supplies in the backcountry?